arkahna/featureboard-sdks/libs/live-connection/README.md

 # FeatureBoard - Live Connection

-Provides live update functionality in FeatureBoard using WebSockets.
+Live update functionality for FeatureBoard using WebSockets.

 On the server it uses the 'ws' module, and in the browser the WebSocket global.